FarazRohaila/FarazRohaila/README.md

 ## Notable Achievements

-- Successfully developed and deployed web scraping applications.
+- Successfully developed and deployed website & web applications.
 - Contributed to the development of various web applications.
 - Integrated ChatGPT into projects, enhancing user interaction and experience.
 - Deployed projects on AWS instances with autoscaling, ensuring optimal performance.